fischlerben/Algorithmic-Trading-Project/.ipynb_checkpoints/README-checkpoint.md

 This is where our custom functions came in handy: we used our pre-defined functions to read-in the new Five-Factor dataframe and perform all the necessary calculations and evaluations.
 New code was not needed to be written.
 Therefore, we can jump straight to results for the Five-Factor Model:

-### 5-Factor Results:
+### 5-Factor Results (for ATT):
 Just like for the Three-Factor Model, ANOVA tables were generated utilizing statsmodels' Ordinary Least Squares (OLS) model, a model analogous to Linear Regressions.
 The following is the ANOVA table generated for ATT's 5-Factor results:
 ![att_5_factor_OLS](/Screenshots/att_5_factor_OLS.png?raw=true)

-R^2^ increased only slightly, from 43.6% to 46.4%, and the f-statistic was already near-0 with 3 factor.
+R-squared increased only slightly, from 45.7% to 47.3%, and the f-statistic was already near-0 with 3 factor.
 In terms of coefficients and individual p-values, Mkt-Rf remained the most influential variable, while the one of the new variables, RMW, was the 2nd most influential.
 Again, we saw multicollinearity among the X-variables.
 Overall, adding these 2 additional factors did not have a significant impact on the model.

 ![att_5_factor_plot](/Screenshots/att_5_factor_plot.png?raw=true)
 Similar to the Three-Factor model, we see that Mkt-Rf is the most influential stock in either direction, positive or negative.
 With more factors added, these charts were less steep than when there are only 3 factors because with more relevant factors added, each one now inherently has less of an effect on returns.